-Offset brackets are fitted to a conventional fence to suspend an electrified wire (or wires) on one or both sides of the fence.
+Offset brackets are fitted to a conventional fence with an electrified wire (or wires) on one or both sides of the fence.
 The wire discourages animals from rubbing or pushing against the fence, thereby extending its life.

-A variety of offset brackets are available to attach to wood post or steel fences, or to mount directly onto the wires of an existing nonelectric fence (barbed wire, chain link, etc.).
-Once you've chosen your offset brackets, see below for the recommended offset electric fence set up for cattle, sheep, pigs, goats and horses.
+A variety of offset brackets are available to attach to wood post or t-post fences, or to mount directly onto the wires of an existing non-electric fence (barbed wire, chain link, etc.).

+Once you've chosen your products, see below for the recommended offset electric fence set up for cattle, sheep, pigs, goats and horses.

 Fence Set Up

-Retrofit electric fencing is an economical and easy to install option if you have an existing or new non-electric fence that you want to protect.
+Offset electric fencing is an economical and easy to install option if you have an existing or new non-electric fence that you want to protect.

+Offsets come in many options including Porcelain.
+Porcelain insulators will not break down due to sun damage and are resistant to fire.

-Offsets come in many options including live tips.
-The electrified end protects the offset by discouraging animals from rubbing against it.
-A side mount ring top offset is a popular option for wood post fences.
-It provides complete freedom of the offset wire placement.
+A side mount pigtail offset is a popular option for wood post fences.
+Provides complete freedom for the offset wire placement.

 Offset wire mounts provide added protection for traditional fences.
 This protects your fence investment and extends the life of the fence.

+Choosing offset brackets

-Offset Fencing Selecting Your Offsets Choosing offsets Conventional fences can be made to last for many more years by attaching offset brackets with an electrified wire insulated on one or both sides of the fence.
+Conventional fences can be made to last for many more years by attaching offset insulators with an electrified wire on one or both sides of the fence.

 Gallagher recommends attaching a single offset wire at two thirds the height of the animal to be controlled.
 If sheep and cattle are in the same area it is better to use two offset wires (one for sheep, one for cows).
 However a single wire three quarters the height of the sheep will still protect the fence from both animal types.

 If the old fence is tangled or has broken wires, it will need to be repaired.
 Otherwise you will run the risk of loose non-electric wires causing accidental shorting on the electric offset wire.
 Change the worst wires and tighten the others where possible.

-Wire offsets are made from galvanized high tensile spring wire, these offsets twist onto existing fence wires.
-Ring top offsets are made from galvanized high tensile spring wire.
-This offset is stapled to the top or side of wooden posts.
-Double end variants are also available.
-Live tip offsets are available as steel or wood post mounted.
-The electrified tip discourages stock from rubbing against them, reducing damage to the offset.
+Wire mount offsets twists onto your conventional fence wire and provides maximum flexibility when something impacts against the fence

+Chain link offsets, like wire mount offsets, are made from galvanized high tensile spring wire and are twisted onto existing chain link wires.

+Wood post offsets are driven into the side or top of wood posts and then stapled in place.
+The are ideal for horse fencing due to their high visibility and ability to mount to post and rail fencing

+T-post offsets are a low cost, simple to install offset option.
+They extend 5" and their extra locking tab will fit all t-posts.

 Mistakes made with an offset fence

 The most common error is the use of soft wire for the fence wire and for the offset bracket.
 High tensile wire should always be used for the fence wire, and only spring steel wire for the offset brackets.
 The bracket must be able to spring back in place after impact or it will become entangled with the wire of the old fence and short out.

-The second most common mistake is the use of brackets that are too short allowing the live wire to remain too close to the fence it's attached to.
-Brackets should hold the live wire 150 - 300mm from the old fence.
+The second most common mistake is the use of brackets that are too short allowing the hot wire to remain too close to the fence it's attached to.
+Brackets should hold the hot wire 5-12" from the old fence.
+Some brackets on the market are 4" long or less.